hasderhi/PNG-to-ICO-CLI/readme.md

 2. Install the ```requirements.txt```
 3. Run the script
 4. Enter the absolute path of the directory where the files are located
-5. After the script finishes, your .jpg files are in the same directory as the .HEIC files were
+5. After the script finishes, your .ico files are in the same directory as the .png files were